zzj-bj/SCHISM_Z/docs/ini.md

 - `BCEWithLogitsLoss`
 - `NLLLoss`

+- `ignore_background`: Set whether the background class be ignored (`True`) during training and inference, or not (`False`).
+If set to `True`, `num_classes` should be decreased by one.
+Should be kept at `False` for binary data.
+This would correspond to the ignore_index attribute of the torch.nn background.
+- `weights`: If set to `True`, class weights will be computed for each present class.
+By default, this is `False`.
+Class weighting is not supported for binary classification and will be automatically disabled, even if explicitly set to `True`.

 These options are derived from `torch.nn`.
 Parameters, if any, should match the library's documentation.

 ## [Training]